-29. The City Parties agree to retain and make available to EPA all final drafts of business and operating records, contracts, studies and investigations, and documents relating to "as built" development of the park in accordance with the sustainable development practices and features listed in Paragraphs 9, 10 and 11, for at least five years after development of the Property as a public park as required in Paragraph 9, unless a different period of years is otherwise agreed to in writing by the Parties.
-At the end of this period, the City Parties shall notify EPA of the location of such documents and shall provide EPA with an opportunity to copy any documents at the expense of EPA.
+29. The City Parties agree to retain and make available to EPA all final drafts of business and operating records, contracts, studies and investigations, and documents relating to "as built" development of the park in accordance with the sustainable development practices and features listed in Paragraphs 9, 10 and 11, for at least ten years following the effective date of this Agreement unless a different period of years is otherwise agreed to in writing by the Parties.
+At the end of ten years, the City Parties shall notify EPA of the location of such documents and shall provide EPA with an opportunity to copy any documents at the expense of EPA.